ManishaKadali/avm-genai-hackathon-usecases/USE-CASE-2-README.md

 # Use Case 2 : AI-Powered Chatbots

 **Overview:**
-The objective of this challenge is to create an interactive chat that calls a model and allows for a conversation to take places
+The objective of this challenge is to create an interactive chat that calls a model and allows for a conversation to take place.

+Hint #1 : A conversation requires conversational history.

-Participants will develop an application that takes input from the keyboard and call a Large Language Model (LLM) via the AVM API.
+Task 1 : Participants will develop an application that takes input from the keyboard and call a Large Language Model (LLM) via the AVM API.

-We would like the participants to call two models simultaneosly to see how the response are differnet.
+Task 2 : Participants must call two models simultaneosly to see how the responses are different.

 A future evolution would be creating and integrating these AI powered conversations for answering and performing simple tasks.

 **Resources:**
 Documentation for the LLM API.
-Source code of the initial application
+Source code of the initial application.

 **Input:**
 User typed input to the conversational LLM.